navya-dhawde/auths/README.md

-# React Sign Up and Login Form with Formik
+# Sign Up and Login Form

 This is a simple React application with two forms: **Sign Up** and **Login**.
 The application uses **Formik** for form handling and validation, **TypeScript**.